 Eureka Springs festive holidays are not to be missed!
 Dazzling Christmas lights, the Christmas Parade (featured on A&E in small town parades) and the Tour of Homes are just a small sampling of Christmas celebrations.

 Since the 60’s, Eureka Springs has attracted a strong artist community.
 Ask the innkeeper for a list of our favorite galleries.
 Eureka Springs artists are featured throughout The Inn at Rose Hall.

-This famous play of the passion of Christ opens in April and runs into the end of October.
+This famous play of the passion of Christ opens in April and runs until the end of October.
 See the Great Passion Play website for details and pricing.

 Enjoy a glimpse into Eureka’s multi-faceted history at our museum, 95 S Spring St. We highly recommend the Voices from Eureka’s Silent City that takes place in October.
 It is a living history tour featuring live actors in period costumes playing the roles of our early citizens.

 Treat yourself and your loved one to a romantic ride in a horse-drawn carriage.

-Ride through scenic Ozark mountain trails with Steve’s Stables, Red Bud Valley, Bear Mountain Riding Stables, and Diner Bell Ranch.
+Ride through scenic Ozark mountain trails with Bear Mountain Riding Stables, and Diner Bell Ranch.

-Musical acts grade the stage of the Auditorium in Eureka Springs year round.
+Musical acts grace the stage of the Auditorium in Eureka Springs year round.
 Recent acts include Willie Nelson, and Allison Krause.
 Chelsea’s Corner Café offers live music nightly.

 Spend a day visiting the natural springs tucked into grottos all over town.
 Or visit the lovely Blue Spring Heritage Center, where 38 million gallons of cold clear water pour daily into a trout-filled lagoon.

 Eureka Springs is a terrific shopping town, from antiques, to fine arts, to crafts, to clothing and souvenirs.

 Capturing the flavor of our stair-stepped Victorian town should be done on foot for the full effect.
-Ask the innkeeper for a map for self-guided walking tours.
+Ask the innkeeper for a map of self-guided walking tours.